 The PC era was effectively when computers went from being the size of a massive room to being accessible as “personal computers” (Minesweeper anyone?).

 - PC Era, 1980 – 1990: Windows, email, early file systems, flippity floppy disc.

 - Web 1, 1990 – 2000: World Wide Web (www.), HTML, file servers.

 - Web 2, 2000 – 2007: social networking (Facebook), search engines (Google), websites for everybody, mobile first, cloud computing.

-- Web 3, now: Intelligent virtual agents (AI), decentralized data architecture and blockchain (Bitcoin), metaverse 3D spaces (Oculus, HTC)
+- Web 3, now: Intelligent virtual agents (AI), decentralized data architecture and blockchain (Bitcoin) managed by a local blockchain development company, metaverse 3D spaces (Oculus, HTC)

 As decentralized currencies and virtual spaces galore sweep the internet, metaspaces like Meta’s Metaverse (say that five times fast) is as revolutionary as it is an organic stepping stone for Big Tech Innovation.

 If your church flirted with virtual spaces (like church on Zoom) during COVID, make sure not to treat it like a short term mission trip that started and ended as people come back to gather in physical locations.
 The future of evangelism is figuring out how to reach people where they are on their couches, in their WFH offices, and eventually in their virtual reality spaces with their Oculus headsets.
 The sooner churches begin to think outside the box on these opportunities, the easier it will be.